vgurianov/uml-sp/docs/annotations.md

 ## Application domain: Greeting
 -- Good morning, Mr. Goldsmith.
 It’s been a long time since we met.
 How nice to see you again.<br/>
 -- How do you do, Mr. Brown.
 I’m glad to see you too.
 How are you?<br/>
--- Not bad, thank you /Thanks, not so well.<br/>
+-- Not bad, thank you /Thanks, not so well.<br/><br/>
-it's necessary create simulation model of dialog.
+It's necessary create a simulation model of dialog.

 ## 1. Define goals modeling and requirements to simulator
 In UML2 SP this step is a Use-Case model.
 Use-Case model is an artefact of Requirement workflow.